josephwegner/josephwegner.github.com/review/_posts/2014-01-16-learning-svg-with-logos.md

       style="fill: #dd524b;" />
 ```

 Awesome!
-We've got the shape down.
+We've got the shape down!
 However, if you're looking at the example you're probably noticing that it doesn't look quite the same as my original logo.
 If you compare what we've got so far against the original, the difference is pretty obvious: the original has some opacity.
 Luckily, opacity is really easy to do - it's almost identical to playing with opacity in regular CSS.
 The two properties we want to pay attention to are `stroke-opacity` and `fill-opacity`.
-Those two values are set inside of the shapes `style` attribute, and accept values from 0 to 1.
+Those two values are set inside of the shape's `style` attribute, and accept values from 0 to 1.

 On my design I highlight the J on top of the W.  That translates to the first arc and the second rectangle.
 Those two shapes will have an opacity of .6, while the rest will be 0.5.